tangentsoft/pidp8i/doc/os8-run.md

 only implement all of what `mkos8` did, we can now write scripts to do much more.

+The goals of the project are:

+*   Entirely replace `mkos8`

-The goal is to entirely replace `mkos8` and then also provide a suite of scripts and documentation support for creating one's own scripts to solve problems we haven't even anticipated.
+*   Provide a suite of scripts and documentation support for creating one's own scripts to solve problems we haven't even anticipated.

+*   Make it flexible enough to build media images suitable for arbitrary real PDP-8 hardware.

 [auth]: https://tangentsoft.com/pidp8i/doc/trunk/AUTHORS.md